 Its extensive checklist ensured several subsets were well represented.
 These included

 This subset highlighted players at the top of their game.
 This exclusive MVP subset was especially error-prone.
-Its design was similar to the base set with the All-Star written on the upper right.
+Its design is similar to the base set with the All-Star written on the upper right.

 Shop for 1990 Donruss All-Star error cards on eBay